March 23, 2021 – Toronto – National Film Board of Canada

 Produced by Teri Snelgrove and executive-produced by Shirley Vercruysse for the BC & Yukon Studio.

 Mary Two-Axe Earley: I Am Indian Again by Courtney Montour

-Mary Two-Axe Earley: I Am Indian Again shares the powerful story of Mary Two-Axe Earley, who fought for more than two decades to challenge discrimination against Indigenous women and became a key figure in Canada’s women’s-rights movement.
-Montour uses audio conversations recorded by Alanis Obomsawin as well as never-before-seen archival footage to engage in a deeply personal conversation with the late Mohawk activist, who stood up to challenge sexist and genocidal government policies.
-She speaks with Nellie Carlson, Mary’s lifelong friend and co-founder of Indian Rights for Indian Women, and meets with three generations in Mary’s Kahnawake kitchen to reflect on the legacy of a woman who galvanized a national network of allies to help restore Status rights to over 100,000 Indigenous women and children.
+Mary Two-Axe Earley: I Am Indian Again shares the powerful story of Mary Two-Axe Earley, who fought for more than two decades to challenge sex discrimination against First Nations women embedded in Canada’s Indian Act and became a key figure in Canada’s women’s rights movement.
+Mohawk filmmaker Courtney Montour uses audio conversations recorded by Alanis Obomsawin as well as never-before-seen archival footage to engage in a deeply personal conversation with the late Mohawk woman, who stood up to challenge sexist and genocidal government policies that stripped First Nations women of their Indian status when they married non-Indian men.
+She speaks with Cree activist Nellie Carlson, Mary’s lifelong friend and co-founder of Indian Rights for Indian Women, and meets with three generations in Mary’s Kahnawà:ke kitchen to reflect on the legacy of a woman who galvanized a national network of allies to help restore Indian status to thousands of First Nations women and children.

 Produced by Kat Baulu and Ariel Nasr and executive-produced by Annette Clarke for the Quebec-Atlantic Studio.